pzhan56/info550-2/README.md

 }
 ```
 ## Execute the analysis
-To execute the analysis, download "muse_randomized.csv".
-From the project folder you can run
+To execute the analysis, you can run:
 ``` bash
 Rscript -e "rmarkdown::render('info550.Rmd')"
 ```